 - tiredness that doesn't go away with rest (fatigue)

 - reduced sex drive (low libido)

-- erection problems
+- difficulty getting an erection (impotence)

 - shrinking of the testicles and penis

 - loss of muscle strength

 - hot flushes and sweating

 - weight gain, especially around the middle

-- breast swelling and tenderness, genital shrinkage
+- breast swelling and tenderness

 - mood swings, depression, trouble with thinking and memory

 - loss of bone density (osteoporosis) calcium and vitamin D supplements and regular exercise help reduce the risk of osteoporosis

-- higher risk of diabetes, high cholesterol and heart disease your doctor will assess these risks with you.
+- higher risk of diabetes, high cholesterol and heart disease more likely the longer you have ADT.
+Ask your doctor about these risks.

+Adjusting to changes in your testosterone levels takes time.
 For ways to manage side effects, talk to your treatment team and see pages 46-57.

 To find out more about ADT, contact the Prostate Cancer Foundation of Australia on 1800 22 00 99 or visit prostate.org.au.
+For information about erectile and other sexual health issues, visit healthymale.org.au.